zeng-dong/dot-netting/Readings/About/Github Copilot/Github Copilot.md

 * You are an expert senior programmer, please review this code and provide suggestions for making it more maintainable and following best practices => o3-mini
 * Please review this code for resilience issues - does it handle errors appropriately => Claude 3.5 Sonnet

-**Adage**‌
-Give a man a fish, and you feed him for a day; teach a man to fish, and you feed him for a lifetime.
-It's better to teach someone a skill than to give them charity.
-Empowering others with knowledge is more valuable than providing temporary aid.

-- _"Give a man a fish, he eats for a day; show him how to catch fish, he eats for a lifetime."_

 ## refactoring with Inline Chat